 Dual Credit provides an opportunity for significant tuition savings.
 It gives students an opportunity to work towards a degree while in high school, and fulfills the requirement that all high school students must take one of the following courses to be eligible to graduate: honors, advanced placement, dual credit, or distance learning.

-You may take as many courses as you wish including summer classes, provided they do not interfere with your high school work.
 Remedial, developmental and fitness classes may not be taken for dual credit.
 Dual credit students are not eligible for scholarships or financial aid.

 What type of Courses are offered?

 In order to take a dual credit course, high school students must take either the ACT, SAT, or COMPASS placement exam.
 Scores help college advisors place students in courses that align with their career plans and academic preparation.
 Courses are offered:

 - At the high school with an instructor who has been certified to offer the course

 - Through online distance learning with other high school and dual credit students